danielaher1899/danysblog/_posts/2020-10-11-the-psychology-of-handwriting-vs-the-psychology-of-font.md

 \-Wide spacing: you **enjoy your freedom** and don’t like to be overwhelmed or crowded.
 -Narrow spacing: You **can’t stand to be alone.**

-Pressure:
+* Pressure:

-\-Heavy pressure: you are **good with commitment** and taking things seriously.
+  * Heavy pressure: you are **good with commitment** and taking things seriously.
 If the pressure is too heavy, you tend to be uptight and can react quickly to criticism.

-\-Light pressure: you are **sensitive** and show an empathy to people, but you also have lack of vitality.
+  * Light pressure: you are **sensitive** and show an empathy to people, but you also have lack of vitality.

-Speed:
+* Speed:

-\-If you write quickly: you are **impatient**, dislike delays or time wasters.
+  * If you write quickly: you are **impatient**, dislike delays or time wasters.

-\-If you write slowly: you are more **organised**, methodical and self-reliant.
+  * If you write slowly: you are more **organised**, methodical and self-reliant.

-Shape of the letter:
+* Shape of the letter:

-\-Rounded letters: you are **creative** and artistic.
+  * Rounded letters: you are **creative** and artistic.

-\-Pointed letters: you are more **aggressive**, intense, very intelligent and curious.
+  * Pointed letters: you are more **aggressive**, intense, very intelligent and curious.

-\-Connected letters: you are **logical**, systematic and make decisions carefully.
+  * Connected letters: you are **logical**, systematic and make decisions carefully.

 ![](../uploads/markus-spiske-rwkhlvk-bsm-unsplash.jpg)